Guest Code 101

 env::log

-For more information on optimization & performance, see our pages on Cryptography Acceleration and Benchmarking.
+For more information on optimization & performance, see our pages on Cryptography Precompiles and Benchmarking.

 Boilerplate before main()